Skip to content

 AI Compose Commit Guide

-AI Compose Commit automatically analyzes your code changes and generates standardized Git commit messages.
-It helps you save time while maintaining a professional and consistent commit history.
+AI Compose Commit analyzes your changes and writes standardized commit messages for them.
+It trades manual commit writing for a more consistent history.

 • Large code changes requiring multiple commits